Whiteville undergoes downtown facelift with streetscape plan

 Community involvement

-Starting in 2020, WithersRavenel’s landscape architects collaborated with the community and stakeholders to prepare a master plan document for streetscape improvements.
+Starting in 2020, WithersRavenel’s landscape architects worked with the community and stakeholders.
+They prepared a master plan for streetscape improvements.

 Goals and objectives include improving the pedestrian experience, supporting businesses, celebrating local history, and enhancing downtown aesthetics and identity.

-The master plan for streetscape improvements to nine blocks of South Madison Street is the result of a community-based planning and design process that involved residents, business owners, City staff, and other stakeholders.
+The master plan for streetscape improvements to nine blocks of South Madison Street came from a community planning process.
+It involved residents, business owners, City staff, and other stakeholders.

-Two in-person community meetings were held during the process, and virtual opportunities were also provided to solicit local knowledge, perspectives, and ideas.
-The plan prioritizes the pedestrian experience, introducing wider sidewalks, reconfigured parking, green space, landscape improvements, traffic calming measures, and opportunities for green infrastructure and resiliency to accommodate major storm events.
+Two in-person community meetings were held during the process.
+Virtual options were also offered to gather local knowledge, perspectives, and ideas.
+The plan prioritizes pedestrians with wider sidewalks and reconfigured parking.
+It includes green space and landscape improvements and adds traffic calming measures.
+It also offers green infrastructure and resiliency.
+These features help handle major storm events.

 Rethinking the relationship between pedestrian and vehicular traffic

 The plan also recommends the removal of traffic signals and the implementation of 3 separate roundabouts.
-The center roundabout creates a civic space adjacent to the historic Vineland Station Depot which will not only contribute to the everyday pedestrian experience but also provide a space for seasonal events downtown.
+The center roundabout creates a civic space adjacent to the historic Vineland Station Depot.
+The roundabout will contribute to the everyday pedestrian experience and provide a space for seasonal events downtown.

 In addition to calming traffic and improving traffic flow, proposed roundabouts at the northern and southern ends of the corridor also provide opportunities for enhancing the sense of entry into downtown and incorporating public art, wayfinding signage, and stormwater management features